-Installed correctly, a new air conditioner can cut utility expenses while improving comfort.
+Installed correctly, a new gas furnace can cut utility expenses while improving comfort.

-Systems for heating and cooling your home use more energy and cost more money than any other system in your home-typically over 50% of your utility bill.
-High-efficiency air conditioners such as variable-speed systems save energy and last longer.
+Systems for heating and cooling your home cost more money and use more energy than any other system in your home - typically over 50% of your utility bill.
+High-efficiency gas furnaces such as two-stage and modulating systems save energy and last longer.
 However, a quality installation is integral to a well-performing system.
-Nearly half of all heating and cooling systems in U.S. homes are not installed to the manufacturer's instructions and thus perform below rated capacity and efficiency.
+Nearly half of all heating and cooling systems in U.S. homes are not installed to manufacturer's instructions and therefore perform below rated capacity and efficiency.